Ethan-LWT/Shell_script/README.md

 1. Copy the `code` from aliasrc file, then paste the 'code' to your bashrc or zshrc file.
 2. 'source' your bashrc or zshrc file.
 3. Enjoy it.

+# To-do
+- [Add the autoinstall function to install the cowsay if your system do not has the cowsay package.]
+- [Add the auto login function if you are using ssh or gpg keychain.]
+- [Make it more lighter.]